Scott Coolbaugh

 Biographical Information[edit]

-In 1998, Coolbaugh hit .317/.395/.568 for the Hyundai Unicorns.
-He finished 4th in the Korea Baseball Organization in batting average, the only foreign player in the top eight.
+In 1998, Coolbaugh hit .317/.395/.568 for the Hyundai Unicorns, finishing 4th in the KBO in batting average, the only foreign player in the top eight.
 His 97 RBI were five behind Seung-yeop Lee and six behind leader Tyrone Woods.
 Coolbaugh and Woods were clearly the top foreign players in the league's first year to allow non-Japanese foreign performers.
-Five years later, Coolbaugh's brother Mike would play in Japan, making them the first brother duo to play in both the majors and the KBO.
+Coolbaugh homered twice in the 1998 Korean Series to help Hyundai win the title; he was the first American to hit a home run in a Korean Series.
+Five years later, Coolbaugh's brother would play in Korea, making them the first brother duo to play in the majors and the KBO.

 Year-By-Year Minor League Managerial Record[edit]